Table of Contents

 **click to enlarge**

-By gaining a more in-depth view of elements including IT Return on Investment (ROI), a detailed breakdown of IT costs, and how those costs offset against revenue, this digital dashboard software offers all of the tools for continual departmental success and development.
+By gaining a more in-depth view of elements, including IT return on investment (ROI), a detailed breakdown of IT costs, and how those costs offset against revenue, this digitally-driven dashboard software offers all the tools for continual departmental success and development.

-Every IT manager or decision-maker has to factor costs into their daily operations, and the metrics offered by this particular dashboard will help drive down spending while boosting efficiency.
-A testament to the power of digital dashboards in a business environment.
+Every IT manager or decision-maker has to factor costs into their daily operations, and the metrics offered by this particular dashboard will help drive down spending while boosting efficiency—a testament to the power of digital dashboards in a professional environment.